-Marta Maria Bruce read postcolonial theory at Antioch College, and completed her undergraduate studies at the Evergreen State College in political economy with an emphasis on the Middle East.
-She interned with a human rights organization in Cairo, Egypt, while studying Arabic and researching public health issues affecting the Zabbaleen people following the 2009 H1N1 influenza epidemic.
+Marta Bruce studied postcolonial theory at Antioch College, and completed her undergraduate studies at the Evergreen State College in Political Economy with an emphasis on the Middle East.
+She interned with the Association for Freedom of Thought and Expression in Cairo, Egypt, while studying Arabic and researching public health issues affecting the Zabbaleen people following the 2009 H1N1 influenza epidemic.
 After graduating, she served her rural New Mexican community as a firefighter.

 As a Hillman Scholar, Marta studies PTSD and psychological recovery following serious trauma injury, and trauma-informed care.
 She received an NIH supplement to Dr. Richmond’s study - Psychological Effects of Injuries in Urban Black Men: A Disparate Health Issue.
 Her most recent work utilizes Geographic Information Systems to examine how geography and the social environment impact trauma care needs and recovery after injury.
 She also works as a registered nurse at the Hospital of the University of Pennsylvania’s step-down neuroscience unit.